Lappihuan/kubetap/docs/getting_started/quick-start.md

 ## Tapping the service

-The proxy container (MITMProxy by default) runs as a sidecar, keeping network traffic within the cluster and incurring a lessened performance penalty when proxying the traffic.
+The proxy container (mitmproxy by default) runs as a sidecar, keeping network traffic within the cluster. mitmproxy runs in an interactive terminal mode for real-time packet inspection and modification.

 For this example, we target the HTTPS `argocd-server` service: